 From Flores, you can hire a taxi, take a shuttle, or hire a guide to reach the park.
 This journey will be about a two-hour drive.
 Try visiting at sunrise when you can hear the jungle come to life with wildlife in the area.
 You can spend the day exploring the site and learning about the rich history of the Mayan civilization.

-Extend your adventure and take a shuttle to the paradise of Belize or soar back home via Guatemala City!
+Extend your adventure and take a shuttle to the beaches of Belize or soar back home via Guatemala City!

 February 17, 2023